 - The Audubon app – this is the most user friendly because data can be submitted directly through the app!

-- Email a scanned copy of your paper checklists to email@example.com
+- Paper forms are available for your use to download and print at the bottom of the page.
+Email a scanned copy of your paper checklists to email@example.com

 If you're having any trouble with any of these steps, check out our Climate Watch 101 training video:

 Printable bird ID guide of the 12 target species

 A two-page PDF to provide a general overview of the effort to participants